|Nutritional Guidelines (per serving)|

 Season to taste and serve.

-You can puree the soup right in the pot using a vertical blender.
-Just pulse a few times to partially blend the soup.
-You can also dish half the soup into a food processor and pulse a few times, then return the soup to the pot.
+- Puree the soup right in the pot using a stick blender, or ladle it in batches into a food processor and pulse gently before returning it to the pot.
 In either case, take care not to overdo it.
-You don't want the soup to become too watery.
+You don't want the soup to come out like baby food.

-If you're out of thyme or don't like it, you can substitute with rosemary or a marjoram branch instead.
+- If you don't have thyme, substitute rosemary or a marjoram instead.